BOLD (Be Ohio's Latest Degree Holder) Compact

 Approximately 1.5 million Ohioans have some college, but no degree (or credential)

 - Have previously enrolled in one of the Compact’s participating institutions

 - Have been out of college for at least two semesters

 - Are not currently enrolled in a College/University

-- Owe a certified debt to one the BOLD Compact previously attended institutions of less than $5,000 and not assigned to Ohio Attorney General special counsel (can also participate if no debt owed)
+- Can owe a certified debt to one the BOLD Compact previously attended institutions of less than $5,000 and not assigned to Ohio Attorney General special counsel (can participate if no debt owed)